 I’ll confess, I didn’t love everything about The Dressmaker, but the death of Ted is one of the cruellest I’ve ever read (and that’s coming from a book littered with corpses and all manner of cruelty).
 Tilly, the protagonist, overcomes her trauma and opens herself up to love, only to have her leading man, the kind-hearted and dreamy Ted, meet a very sudden and unfortunate end.
 As a joke, he jumps into a silo, as he used to do when he was a kid, believing it to be filled with wheat… only it was actually filled with light sorghum that couldn’t support his weight.
 He suffocated as he sunk down, never to be seen again, as Tilly watched helpless from the top.
 Gahhhh!
 Read my full review of The Dressmaker here.

-Lady (A Game Of Thrones – George R.R.
-Martin)
+A Game Of Thrones by George R.R.
+Martin

-Sirius Black (Harry Potter and the Order of the Phoenix – J.K.
-Rowling)
+Harry Potter and the Order of the Phoenix by J.K.
+Rowling (boo, hiss!)

 “Good one, James!”
 Sirius shouts, mistaking his beloved godson for his departed friend, right as Bellatrix Lestrange fires off a curse that sends him into that good night.
 His body falls through a strange portal, never to be seen again.
 J.K.
 Rowling is a cruel, cruel woman!
+(And not just because she’s a big ol’ transphobe.)
 You know what, pretty much every death in the Harry Potter series is heartbreaking: Dumbledore, Lupin and Tonks, Fred, Hedwig, Dobby… I’ll accept any answer except for Snape.
 That guy caused so much trouble just because he was butt-hurt that Lily didn’t love him back, I have no sympathy.
-Anyway, at least Rowling is kind enough to apologise for one death per year on Twitter.

 To Kill A Mockingbird is all about the loss of innocence, and Tom Robinson’s death is just that: the literal death of an innocent man, wrongly convicted of a heinous crime.
 So disheartened by his guilty verdict, and its racial overtones (Tom being a black man, accused of raping a white woman), he tries to escape prison, only to be shot by the guards.
 It’s the one time we see Atticus Finch truly shaken, so heartbroken is he that Tom didn’t live to see out the appeals process and his exoneration.
 Tom’s death had to happen, so that readers could fully understand the consequences of injustice, but that doesn’t make it any less sad.
 Read my full review of To Kill A Mockingbird here.